Steven Amiel, Director

 I'm a California native and have lived in Oregon since 1989.
 I have more than 25 years of experience in credit and collection.
 In the 25 years, NACM has been my source for information and education.
 It's an honor to be on the NACM Oregon Board to help with its continued success.
 I have been with Food Services of America for more than 19 years.
 I started as a district credit manager and now currently the branch credit manager.
 I attended San Jose State (Go Spartan), and finished with an accounting degree.
 I have four kids, one just graduated from college, one going into his third year in college and two in high school.
 I'm an avid runner, and my hobbies include snowmobiling and snowboarding, wake boarding, and water sports in the summer.
 My greatest enjoyment is spending time with my family and running with my dogs.

-Dave Newman, CBF, Director
+Dave Newman, CBF, Secretary-Treasurer

 HR Manager, Orepac Building Products